cruble/nyc-schools-srac-project/README.md

 Future Work
 ---------------------
 We were only able to get information for one year of school, school year 2012-2013.
 We requested a freedom of information from NYC DOE and if that goes through we will have more data to work with.
 Then we can compare a school's change in rating over the course of several years and student performance for better validation of our results.

+We also would like to perform a T-test with ANOVA and compare it to Critical Value to see if there is a significant relationship between school ratings and student performance.